-- The package of entitlements (e.g. maternity, paternity, breastfeeding) support staff to achieve adequate work-life balance (positive rating of 60% for female respondents as compared to 65% for male respondents). - The package of flexible work arrangements (e.g. telecommuting, staggered hours, compressed work schedule) support staff to achieve adequate work-life balance (positive rating of 49% for female respondents as compared to 56% for male respondents).
+- UN personnel in this country demonstrate commitment to gender equality in the workplace (positive rating of 58% for female respondents as compared to 100% for male respondents). - The UN system in this country makes adequate efforts to fulfil its mandate to achieve an equal representation of women and men at all levels (positive rating of 68% for female respondents as compared to 100% for male respondents). - The package of entitlements (e.g. maternity, paternity, breastfeeding) support staff to achieve adequate work-life balance (positive rating of 42% for female respondents as compared to 69% for male respondents).

-Women were more positive than men:
+Interestingly, women were more positive than men on the tenth question: